moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 **NOTE**: As per latest WP3 discussions, the following procedure is optional for each partner as long as each partner ensures that proper PCA covariates will be taken into account in GWAS, i.e. possible outliers excluded.
+If help is needed on this process, then follow the steps below.

 We are now editing the file `projections.txt` so as to: